 Section 25-11-123(c) requires that the State contribute a certain percentage of the annual compensation of members to cover the normal contributions and a certain percentage to cover the accrued liability contributions of the System.
 These individual contribution percentages are established in accordance with an actuarial valuation.
 Based on the funding policy adopted by the PERS Board, the PERS Board and the MHSPRS Administrative Board adopted an employer contribution rate of 49.08% of annual compensation effective July 1, 2018 and the amortization period is to be calculated on an open basis.
-Therefore, the amortization period for the June 30, 2018 valuation is 18.3 years, compared to 37.6 years for the last valuation.
+Therefore, the amortization period for the June 30, 2019 valuation is 17.7 years, compared to 18.3 years for the last valuation.
+See page 12 for a reconciliation of the amortization period.